ahmedfawzy98/University_app_website/README.md

 # University-Website
-This is a simple university website as a hobby project aimed to learn Ruby-on-Rails, materialize and web development.\
+This is a simple university website as a hobby project aimed to learn Ruby-on-Rails, Materialize and honing web development skills.\
 [University](https://university-app-ahmed.herokuapp.com/)